tensorchord/pgvecto.rs-docs/src/usage/vector-types.md

 ## `vecf16` half-precision vector

-Stored as half precision format number format, `vecf16` take advantage of 16-bit float, which requires half the storage and bandwidth compared to `vector`.
+Stored as a half-precision number format, `vecf16` takes advantage of the 16-bit float, which uses half the memory and bandwidth compared to `vector`.
-It is often faster than regular `vector` data type, but may lose some precision.
+It is often faster than the regular `vector` datatype, but may lose some precision.

 Here's an example of creating a table with a vecf16 column and inserting values: